vic-sem-2015/outlines/week_9_outline.md

 it, but it is named for Amerigo Vespucci.
 If not for the discovery of America, we wouldn’t have syphilis and Phylloxera.
 Praise it nonetheless, especially if one has never been there.
-Lecture people about self-government. + ART: Leads to the poorhouse.
-What good is it, since it is being replaced by mechanical processes that do the job better and faster? + BOOK: No matter which one, always too long. +
+Lecture people about self-government.
++ ART: Leads to the poorhouse.
+What good is it, since it is being replaced by mechanical processes that do the job better and faster? + BOOK: No matter which one, always too long.
-CRUCIFIX: Looks good in an alcove and on the guillotine. + DARWIN: The fellow who said we were descended from apes. + DICTIONARY: Scoff at it—is only for ignoramuses.
++ CRUCIFIX: Looks good in an alcove and on the guillotine.
++ DARWIN: The fellow who said we were descended from apes.
++ DICTIONARY: Scoff at it—is only for ignoramuses.
 Rhyming dictionary: Use one?
-Disgraceful! +
+Disgraceful!
-DIPLOMA: Sign of knowledge.
-Doesn’t prove a thing. + DOCTRINARIANS:
++ DIPLOMA: Sign of knowledge.
+Doesn’t prove a thing.
-Despise them.
++ DOCTRINARIANS: Despise them.
 Why?
+No idea.
-No idea. + ERA (ours): Thunder against it.
++ ERA(ours): Thunder against it.
 Complain that isn’t poetic.
-Call it a period of transition or decadence + FACE:
+Call it a period of transition or decadence
-Mirror of the soul.
++ FACE: Mirror of the soul.
 In which case, some people’s soul’s are mighty ugly
-+ GRAMMAR : Teach it to children from their earliest years as being something clear and easy. + HYGIENE : Must always be maintained.
++ GRAMMAR: Teach it to children from their earliest years as being something clear and easy.
-Prevents illnesses, except when it causes them. + IMAGINATION : Always vivid.
++ HYGIENE: Must always be maintained.
+Prevents illnesses, except when it causes them.
++ IMAGINATION: Always vivid.
 Guard against it.
 When one has none, denigrate it in others.
-To write novels, all you need is a little imagination. + IMBECILES : Those who don’t think like you. + NOVELS : Pervert the masses.
+To write novels, all you need is a little imagination.
++ IMBECILES: Those who don’t think like you.
++ NOVELS: Pervert the masses.
 Are less immoral in serial form than in volumes.
 Only historical novels can be tolerated, because at least they teach history.
-Some novels are written with the point of a scalpel; others rest on the tip of a needle. + PATIENT : To make a patient feel better, laugh at his illness and deny his suffering. + POETRY : Is utterly useless.
-Out of fashion. + PRINTED : One should believe everything that is printed.
+Some novels are written with the point of a scalpel; others rest on the tip of a needle.
++ PATIENT: To make a patient feel better, laugh at his illness and deny his suffering.
++ POETRY: Is utterly useless.
+Out of fashion.
++ PRINTED: One should believe everything that is printed.
 Seeing one’s name in print!
-There are people who commit crimes solely for that reason. + SCIENCE : A little science leads you away from religion, a lot of it brings you back. + SERIAL NOVELS : Cause of demoralization.
+There are people who commit crimes solely for that reason.
++ SCIENCE: A little science leads you away from religion, a lot of it brings you back.
++ SERIAL NOVELS: Cause of demoralization.
 Argue about the probable outcome.
 Write to the author to suggest ideas.
-Fury at finding a character with your name. + SPELLING : Believe in it like geometry.
-Is not necessary when one has style. + STOCK MARKET :
+Fury at finding a character with your name.
++ SPELLING: Believe in it like geometry.
+Is not necessary when one has style.
-Barometer of public opinion.
++ STOCK MARKET: Barometer of public opinion.

-###Deborah’s Seminar Paper > Given the extent of resources Flaubert
+###Deborah’s Seminar Paper

-uses, however, this paper will focus on the “Dictionary of Accepted Ideas” as a form of preparation discernable in the novel—particularly the entry on “science” and how it appears in Bouvard and Pécuchet—and will consider how Flaubert “transition[s] from the fragment to the
+> Given the extent of resources Flaubert uses, however, this paper will focus on the “Dictionary of Accepted Ideas” as a form of preparation discernable in the novel—particularly the entry on “science” and how it appears in Bouvard and Pécuchet—and will consider how Flaubert “transition[s] from the fragment to the